Highlighting Desert Oasis Healthcare's support of local nonprofits throughout the Coachella Valley, High Desert, and other surrounding communities.

 Our drivers are frequently the only person a homebound senior will see on a daily basis, making Meals on Wheels so much more than just a delivery service.
 It’s one of the primary reasons that Mizell clients are able to age in place and retain their independence and dignity.

-which was founded in 1979, has been operated by Mizell Center under contract with the City of DHS since 2017.
+Additionally, the Desert Hot Springs Senior Center, which was founded in 1979, has been operated by Mizell Center under contract with the City of DHS since 2017.
 This is a place where senior citizens can receive services and resources including a lunch program, bingo, clubs, special events and guest speakers.
-Desert Hot Springs Senior Center,

 The center boasts a vast array of vital services designed to improve wellness and fitness of mind and body while addressing the specific needs of aging adults.